WCSCourses/HelminthBioinformatics_2023/manuals/module_7_transcriptomics/module_7_transcriptomics.md

 library(RColorBrewer) 	# for a wider range of plot colours library(pheatmap) 		# for (visually pleasing) heatmaps

 # Try installing the missing package(s) by following R package depository guideline.
+You usually need to do this step only once for each package on a given computer, unless essential version update is required.
 # !!HINT!!
 Google the package name with the keyword "install".
 Follow the link that are either Bioconduction website or CRAN website.
 ___your package installation command here___

 # Once you have installed the missing package(s), run the library() command on those newly-install package(s) again.
 Notice how the command respond this time.